firebase/FirebaseUI-Android/firestore/README.md

 #### Paging events

-When using the `FirestorePagingAdapter` you may want to perform some action every time data changes or when there is an error.
+When using the `FirestorePagingAdapter`, you may want to perform some action every time data changes or when there is an error.
 To do this, override the `onLoadingStateChanged()` method of the adapter: